Select your language

 We carry out aid projects in Africa with a focus on water and ensure that people have access to clean water – water is a human right.

-Development aid is close to our hearts because poverty is unacceptable.
+As a well water charity, development aid is close to our hearts because poverty is unacceptable.
 People are not to blame for their poverty, which is being exacerbated by climate change in many regions of Africa – even though the people there contribute least to the causes.
 Every human being has dignity and the right to live in safety and health.

 Water is a human right